peteroupc/peteroupc.github.io/random.md

 They are also useful in cases where the application generates random numbers so infrequently that the RNG's speed is not a concern.

-A cryptographic-random implementation ultimately relies on one or more _nondeterministic sources_ (sources that don't always return the same output for the same input) for random number generation.
+A cryptographic RNG ultimately relies on one or more _nondeterministic sources_ (sources that don't always return the same output for the same input) for random number generation.
 Sources that are reasonably fast for most applications (for instance, by producing very many random bits per second), especially sources implemented in hardware, are highly advantageous here, since an implementation for which such sources are available can rely less on PRNGs, which are deterministic and benefit from reseeding as explained later.

 <a id=Quality></a>
 ### Quality

-A cryptographic-random implementation generates uniformly distributed random bits such that it would be at least cost-prohibitive for an outside party to guess either prior or future unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the randomness-generating procedure, the implementation's internal state at the given point in time, and/or extremely many outputs of the RNG.
+A cryptographic RNG implementation generates uniformly distributed random bits such that it would be at least cost-prohibitive for an outside party to guess either prior or future unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the randomness-generating procedure, the implementation's internal state at the given point in time, and/or extremely many outputs of the RNG.
 (If the sequence was generated directly by a PRNG, ensuring future bits are unguessable this way should be done wherever the implementation finds it feasible; for example, see "Seeding and Reseeding".)

 <a id=Seeding_and_Reseeding></a>
 ### Seeding and Reseeding

-If a cryptographic-random implementation uses a PRNG, the following requirements apply.
+If a cryptographic RNG implementation uses a PRNG, the following requirements apply.

 The PRNG's _state length_ must be at least 128 bits and should be at least 256 bits.